lpsinger/ligo.skymap/docs/develop.rst

 -------------------

-If you are building `ligo.skymap` from source, then in addition to the requirements in the :doc:`quick start section <install>`, you will also need:
+If you are building `ligo.skymap` from source, then in addition to the requirements in the :doc:`quick start section <quickstart/install>`, you will also need:

 *  `GSL <https://www.gnu.org/software/gsl>`_ ≥ 1.15
 *  `chealpix <https://sourceforge.net/projects/healpix/files/Healpix_3.30/>`_